morgansobol/2026-BIO4446-MicroEco/Tutorials/Week1-Getting-Started.md

-# Intro to Unix and the Command Line
+# Intro to Terminal and the Command Line

 This week, you'll get comfortable using the Unix command line, which is an essential skill for working with genomic data.